BushraShaikh4321/TitanicSurvivalPrediction/README.md

-# Titanic Survival Prediction 🚢
+# Titanic Survival Prediction

-This project uses machine learning to predict whether a passenger survived the Titanic disaster based on features like age, ticket class, and gender.
+This is a small machine learning project using the Titanic dataset to predict whether a passenger survived or not.

-### 🧠 Model Used
-- Logistic Regression (or whatever you used)
-- Trained using scikit-learn

-### 📌 Notebook
+## Notebook

-All code is in the main Jupyter Notebook:
+All the code is in:

-- `Titanic.ipynb`
+- `TitanicSurvivalPrediction.ipynb`

-### 🔍 Features Used
+The notebook was originally created in Google Colab.

+## Tools and libraries

-- Age
+- Python
-- Sex
+- pandas
-- Passenger class
+- numpy
-- Fare
+- scikit-learn
-- SibSp / Parch
+- matplotlib / seaborn (for visualisation)

-### 🎯 Project Goals
+## What this project does

-- Clean and preprocess the dataset
+- Loads and cleans the Titanic dataset
+- Explores the data with basic visualisations
-- Train a classification model
+- Trains a classification model to predict survival
-- Evaluate accuracy
+- Evaluates the model with accuracy and other metrics
-- Visualize important features

-### 📊 Results
-(Add accuracy score once you know it.)

-### 📝 How to Run
-Just open the notebook in Google Colab: